adslbarxatov/GeomagDataDrawer/README.md

 # GeomagDataDrawer v 4.0
-An utility for plotting and preparing of data diagrams without special complex software
+An utility for plotting and preparing of data diagrams without special software

 Annotation (first page of helpfile, ru_ru only):